Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 11.
-Create a program where a base and an exponent are entered, and that shows the result.
+Create a program in which we enter a base and an exponent, and it shows the result.

 Solution: